Photo by Wirestock / Adobe Stock Photo

-Whether you call it cuddle season, hibernation mode, or the countdown to Christmas, November is the time of year when curling up with a cup of weed tea and a good book feels right.
+Whether you call it cuddle season, hibernation mode, or the countdown to Christmas, October and November are the time of the year when curling up with a cup of weed tea and a good book feels right.
 As the days get shorter, these strains will help boot the anxiety that comes with having less light and boost the desire to spend the long nights learning something new or escaping the wet weather through the pages of a book.

 Recommended read: The Birth House